bbauska/hidden-hand/README.md

 ---
 Jim Sparks

-Self - Author, The Keepers
+- Author, The Keepers

 [**`^        back to top        ^`**](#)

 Niara Isley
-Self - Abductee
+- Abductee

 [**`^        back to top        ^`**](#)